Jay-study-nildana/AzureSpeechServicesForStudents/README.md

 Some code I built while teaching my students.

+# Adult Content Warning

+The image analysis code tests for images of adult content.
+Students are warned in advance.

+Further, these images were obtained on wikipedia.

 # Projects

 1. [SpeechHelloWorld](SpeechHelloWorld) - Contains demo code.
 As of now, it has